Airtable/blocks/packages/sdk/docs/setup.md

 -   `.block/remote.json` describes some metadata for your block.
 The block command uses this to know which block you're developing.
 You shouldn't need to edit this file directly.
--   `.eslintrc.js` describes some default rules for ESLint, which is an optional command (`yarn lint`) you can run that has recommendations for code style and best practices.
+-   `.eslintrc.js` describes some default rules for ESLint, which is an optional command (`npm run lint`) you can run that has recommendations for code style and best practices.
 You shouldn't need to edit this file for this guide.
 -   `.gitignore` describes the files that Git should ignore.
 You shouldn't need to edit this file for this guide.